 A prerequisite for the optimal use of any area is, of course, the right nutrition.
 There are a few basic rules to follow here:

 The first, and for many probably the most important reason, is the improved training performance.
 Your body always needs a certain amount of carbohydrates to provide energy during physical exertion.
 If these are continuously supplied during exercise, it can deliver the performance required for the respective training stimulus.
 If not enough carbohydrates are available, it is difficult to achieve the desired performance.
-Thus, the right carbohydrate intake also significantly influences performance.
+Thus, the right carbohydrate intake also significantly influences performance in the long run.

 Also, a lower production of stress hormones is a positive side effect.
 If fewer stress hormones are released, then training is also better tolerated overall.
 This leads to the possibility of a higher training volume.
 And more (quality) training ultimately leads to better performance.